Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 Instructions for troubleshooting issues with AquaGuard:

-AquaGuard is sticking to the central line dressing or the dressing begins to peel up while removing the AquaGuard:
+If the AquaGuard sticks to the central line dressing or the dressing starts to peel up while you remove it, stop and do not remove it further.

-• If you are at home and your child is followed by a home infusion agency, immediately call the office.
+• At home, if your child has a home infusion agency, call the agency right away.

-• If you are at home and your child does not receive care from a home infusion agency, immediately call the healthcare team managing your child's central line and/or go to the emergency room.
+• If your child does not have a home infusion agency, call the healthcare team managing the central line or go to the emergency room.

 Call the CHOP team managing your child's central line with any questions or concerns.